Ch. 01 — In Stealth · Pre-Seed Open

 Patents filed.
 Team built.
 First circuit.

-Provisional patents on gesture-to-text.
+Filed patent on gesture-to-text (air + any surface).
 Two founding engineers.
-First breadboard prototype recognizing single characters.
+First working prototype recognizing single characters.

 Mo.
 3–6 · Working Prototype